Your guide to Slack for higher education

 From planning and teaching curriculum to managing student services, there’s a lot to running a physical college or university campus, let alone a digital one.

-What’s inspiring to us is that over 3,000 higher education institutions, totalling approximately 1.2 million users, are using Slack to keep classes and campus affairs running online.
+What’s inspiring to us is that over 3,000 higher education institutions, totaling approximately 1.2 million users, are using Slack to keep classes and campus affairs running online.

 The basics